OscarGitProjects/RabbitMQ-Simple-Consumer/Readme.md

 RabbitMQ is a open source message broker. https://www.rabbitmq.com/ RabbitMQ docker image https://registry.hub.docker.com/_/rabbitmq/

-This application will receiver/consumer messages from queue in RabbitMQ with the name of simpleMessage You use this together with the sender/producer in the project RabbitMQ-Simple-Producer.
+This application will receiver/consumer messages from queue in RabbitMQ with the name of simpleMessage.
+You use this together with the sender/producer in the project RabbitMQ-Simple-Producer.
-You can run more the one receiver/consumer
+You can run more the one receiver/consumer.

-When i run this i have RabbitMQ running in a Docker container
+When i run this i have RabbitMQ running in a Docker container.

 You can get the docker image with this command docker run -it --rm --name Rabbit1 -p 5672:5672 -p 15672:15672 rabbitmq:3.10-management